 Lastly, I want to propose to you another route to take.
 Currently, I’m running SwiftLee, SwiftLee Weekly, SwiftLee Jobs, and RocketSim.
 All projects individually have their own challenges and really keep me busy.
 If I don’t find challenges at WeTransfer, I’ll for sure find them there.

-If you are ready for a new challenge, I like to introduce to you SwiftLee Jobs.
-I’ve developed this platform to be really specific for Swift Jobs only.
-With filters for Combine, SwiftUI, and more, you’ll be able to filter out jobs that are matching what you like.
+If you are ready for a new challenge, I would like to introduce you to SwiftLee Jobs.
+I’ve developed this platform to be specific to only Swift jobs.
+With filters for Combine, SwiftUI, and more, you’ll be able to filter down to jobs that match what you like.

-My idea is to keep developing this platform and make it even better in filtering towards your needs.
+My idea is to keep developing this platform and make it even better at meeting your needs.
 Featured listings will end up in SwiftLee Weekly, so by subscribing, you’ll at least give yourself those unique job positions every week.

 I’ve covered a lot of ground but just scratched the surface.
 Each point on its own deserves its own article.
 Hopefully, I’ve inspired you by sharing my story, tips, and ideas.
 Finding the right moment to switch jobs is hard, so try to find answers to related questions you have to better understand whether it’s the right moment for you to switch.

 If you like to learn more tips on Swift to get better for your next job position, check out the Swift category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.